-Our screen protectors can be fitted wet or dry.
+Our standard screen protectors can be fitted wet or dry.
 We recommend to fit them wet as this is very effective at removing air bubbles & allows easier alignment.
 Our Nano Glass screen protectors can only be fitted dry.

 Wet Fit Instructions